CrackerCat/python-idb/readme.md

 ## getting started

 python-idb is a pure-Python library, with the exception of Capstone (required only when calling disassembly APIs).
-You can install it via pip or `setup.py install`, both of which should handle depedency resolution:
+You can install it via pip:

 ```
+ $ pip install python-idb
  $ cd ~/Downloads/python-idb/
- $ python setup.py install
  $ python scripts/run_ida_script.py  ~/tools/yara_fn.py  ~/Downloads/kernel32.idb
    ... profit! ...
 ```